askjfbd/statpress/readme.txt

 Update

 Upload new wp-statpress version.
-In the Dashboard click ÒStatPressUPÓ menu.
+In the Dashboard click "StatPressUP" menu.
 You are ready!
-ÒStatPressUPÓ will update your database content if you edit the ÒdefÓ files (to add a new OS, browser,É).
+"StatPressUP" will update your database content if you edit the "def" files (to add a new OS, browser,É).
 If you have some new useful definition, please share it!

 == Frequently Asked Questions ==